liebke/avout/README.md

 # About Avout

-Avout is a Clojure library of distributed concurrency primitives, including an extensible, distributed STM for managing the state of remote, heterogeneous resources with the same atomicity, consistency, and isolation that Clojure's STM provides when managing local state.
+Avout is a Clojure library of distributed concurrency primitives (built on <a href="http://zookeeper.apache.org">ZooKeeper</a> with <a href="https://github.com/liebke/zookeeper-clj">zookeeper-clj</a>), including an extensible, distributed STM for managing the state of remote, heterogeneous resources with the same atomicity, consistency, and isolation that Clojure's STM provides when managing local state.

 ## avout.transaction